 I have been introduced to a fantastic way to solve this issue.
 After reading Michael Stavrou’s “Mixing with your mind” .
 I had a huge “aha” moment that has never left me.
 I will admit upfront that I’ve been a bit lazy about what I am going to share, so committing to this will be a challenge we can all share.
 Also I figured that this tip is too valuable to not write about.
 I certainly am accustomed to having reference songs when I am mixing but I haven’t quite taken it to this level.
 I look forward to us sharing our collective results sometime in the future.

 A reference playlist should be a collection of preferably unmastered songs that you know are mixed well.
 Since you know your reference songs really well, you will easily be able to distinguish the differences in monitor systems.
 Some may be a bit brighter, some may be a bit darker but you will now have a reference that tells you when a song is mixed just right.
 This will really come in handy when you work in others studios, or when you move your studio to a different location.
-Also if you ever help someone set up their studio, your reference CD can reveal what placement works best for their monitor speakers.
+Also if you ever help someone set up their studio, your reference track playlist can reveal what placement works best for their monitor speakers.

 Somebody else’s reference playlist would most likely be useless to you as you really need to have a close relationship with each song.
 You need to have heard it enough times to immediately be able to pick up on a control room’s strengths and weaknesses.
 You and only you will know how your reference tracks should sound.
-As you become more and more comfortable with this playslist of yours, you will want to hear it on as many systems as possible.
+As you become more and more comfortable with this playlist of yours, you will want to hear it on as many systems as possible.
 Each new environment will teach you more about the room you are working in and also about the subtleties of your reference itself.

 Advantages of a reference playlist